The University of Portsmouth will collect your personal data to enable us to keep in contact with you as an alumnus.

 - We will provide data on request to the police and other enforcement agencies in emergencies, and where crime detection or prevention can be aided by its release.

-The University will not release data to any third person without there being a legitimate reason to do so, except where you ask us to.
+The University will not release data to any third party without there being a legitimate reason to do so, except where you ask us to.
 This means that we will not release data to anyone other than those organisations mentioned above, without your prior agreement.
 If you wish us to provide data in any other circumstances you should provide us with written consent to release the data, stating the name and contact details of the individual to whom you wish the data to be sent, and advise the particular data you agree can be released/discussed.

 The University uses Google Apps for Education, which may involve personal data being stored on servers based outside of the European Union.

 The data the Alumni and Advancement Team use to send its email campaigns – your first and family names and email address - is stored securely on a server in the USA for the limited time it takes for the email campaign to be sent.
 It is then permanently deleted within one month, allowing for any contact preferences to be registered and actioned by the University.
+This data sharing is controlled via the contract the University has to use the email message service.

 For more information on how HESA may store your personal data, please see that organisation’s privacy statement.